ctSkennerton/GTDBLite/README.md

 mkdir /db/gtdblite/user_data/genomes
 mkdir /db/gtdblite/user_data/markers
 ```
-9. Edit the config file.
+9. Make the config file.
+Make the file `src/gtdblite/Config.py` in where ever you downloaded the source code to
+    with the following lines.
+Changing the values to whatever is appropriate for your setup.
 ```
 GTDB_HOST="<IP address of FQDN of psql server>" # e.g. localhost (if you plan to use it locally) GTDB_USERNAME="gtdb"